Fast erasure decoder for hypergraph product codes: Introduction

-{\em Introduction --} Due to the high noise rate of quantum hardware, extensive quantum error correction is necessary to scale quantum devices to the regime of practical applications.
-The surface code~\cite{dennis2002topological, fowler2012surface} is one of the most popular quantum error correction code for quantum computing architectures but it comes with an enormous qubit overhead because each qubit must be encoded into hundreds or thousands of physical qubits.
+Due to the high noise rate of quantum hardware, extensive quantum error correction is necessary to scale quantum devices to the regime of practical applications.
+The surface code~\cite{dennis2002topological, fowler2012surface} is one of the most popular quantum error correcting codes for quantum computing architectures but it comes with an enormous qubit overhead because each qubit must be encoded into hundreds or thousands of physical qubits.

 Quantum Low-Density Parity-Check (LDPC) codes~\cite{gallager1962low, mackay2004sparse} such as hypergraph product (HGP) codes~\cite{tillich2013quantum} promise a significant reduction of this qubit overhead~\cite{got14, fawzi2018constant}.
-Numerical simulations with circuit noise show a $15\times$ reduction of the qubit count in the large-scale regime~\cite{tremblay2021constant}.
-For applications to quantum fault toleance, HGP codes must come with a {\em fast} decoder, whose role is to identify which error occurred.
-In this work, we propose a fast decoder for the correction of erasures or qubit loss.
-Our numerical simulations show that our decoder achieves a logical error rate close to the maximum likelihood decoder.
+Numerical simulations with circuit noise show a $15\times$ reduction of the qubit count in the large-scale regime~\cite{tremblay2022constant}.
+For applications to quantum fault tolerance, HGP codes must come with a {\em fast} decoder, whose role is to identify which error occurred.
+In this work, we propose a fast decoder for the correction of erasures or detectable qubit loss.
+By replacing erased qubits with uniformly random mixed states, erasure correction can be converted into error correction.
+This is preferable to the standard error channel because non-erased qubits are assumed to have no errors.
+Our numerical simulations show that our decoder achieves a logical error rate close to the maximum likelihood (ML) decoder.

 Our motivation for focusing on the decoding of erasures is twofold.
-First it is practically relevant and it is the dominant source of noise in some quantum platforms such as photonic systems~\cite{knill2001scheme, bartolucci2021fusion} for which a photon loss can be interpreted as an erasure, or neutral atoms~\cite{wu2022erasure}.
+First it is practically relevant and it is the dominant source of noise in some quantum platforms such as photonic systems~\cite{knill2001scheme, bartolucci2023fusion} for which a photon loss can be interpreted as an erasure.
+Erasure errors are also present in platforms based on neutral atoms~\cite{wu2022erasure}, trapped ions~\cite{kang2023quantum}, superconducting qubits~\cite{kubica2023erasure}, or circuit QED~\cite{tsunoda2023error}.
 Second, many of the ideas that led to the design of capacity-achieving classical LDPC codes over binary symmetric channels were first discovered by studying the correction of erasures~\cite{kudekar2013spatially, richardson2008modern}.